 Powwows are gatherings that Native American people use as a place to meet, dance, sing and otherwise renew and strengthen our rich culture.
 These gatherings are held year–round and many Native people travel great distances to attend them.
-The Ann Arbor Powwow is one of the largest student–run powwows in the country, with more than 1,000 of North America’s greatest singers, dancers, artists and craftspeople.
+The Ann Arbor Powwow is one of the largest student–run powwows in the country, with more than a thousand of North America’s greatest singers, dancers, artists and craftspeople.

 Come and observe a Native dance contest with categories like Women's Jingle Dress, Women's Fancy Shawl, Women's Traditional, Men's Grass Dance, Men's Fancy Dance and Men's Traditional.

-Hear the songs of some of North Americas best Native singers and drum groups, during our drum contest.
+Hear the songs of some of North America's best Native singers and drum groups during our drum contest.

 And don't forget to Take a minute or an hour, to shop at our Native American market, where some of North America's best Native artists and craftspeople will be showcasing their work.
 There will be everything from traditional crafts to contemporary artwork!